Bryson Gillette is a Los Angeles based, minority-owned public affairs firm.

 READ FULL BIO

-Having had enough of politics for a while, he moved to New York City to pursue show business.
-Over the course of a career including five Broadway shows, several original cast albums, a dozen TV appearances, and a turn on the Late Show with David Letterman (where he was greased up as a singing “Rambo” for a parody sketch), he’s followed other passions including founding a fashion start-up, E.C.Knox, manufacturing “baby gear for stylish dads”.
+Having worked as a field organizer in Iowa many moons ago, then as a manager for then-candidate U.S. Senator Maria Cantwell (WA), Gavin left politics to pursue show business in New York City.
+Over the course of a career including five Broadway shows, several original cast albums, a dozen TV appearances, and a turn on the Late Show with David Letterman (where he was greased up as a singing “Rambo” for a parody sketch), he’s followed other passions including founding the “baby gear for stylish dads” fashion start-up, E.C.Knox.
 His greatest pride are his two children, for which he waded into the political madness of Manhattan Public Schools by serving as PTA President.